Vladimir-125/Vladimir-125/README.md

 [![Typing SVG](https://readme-typing-svg.herokuapp.com?font=Press+Start+2P&color=%23010003&width=700&height=40&lines=Hi+there%2C+I'm+Vladimir+Egay)](https://git.io/typing-svg)- aka [vladimir-125][website]

-## I'm a Software Developer, Data Scientist, and . . . </br> just a cool guy :smile:
+## 🚀 Code Enthusiast, Data Maestro, and . . . </br> just a cool guy :smile:

-- 🔭 Graduate student at Seoul National University
-- 💘 Love to develop web-based applications (including mobile and desktop)
+- 🕸️ Passionately crafting applications and APIs for a interconnected world
-- 📈 Crazy with data
+- 📈  Spinning raw data into rich narratives, bringing life to numbers
-- 🔥 Automatization lover
+- 🔥 Automating the future, one code snippet at a time
+- 🎛️ On a side journey through the depths of MLOps, DevOps, and Networking
+- 🏗️ Championing the modular world of microservice architecture
 - 👯 Looking forward to collaborating with other developers

 ### Connect with me:

 [<img align="left" alt="Facebook" width="22px" src="https://cdn.jsdelivr.net/npm/simple-icons@v3/icons/facebook.svg" />][facebook]